 The video tutorial for the herringbone half double crochet stitch:

 If you’ve made this Earth Day chevron crochet dishcloth for sale or as a gift I recommend washing the clothes by hand or on the washing machine at a maximum of 40 Celsius degrees; I prefer 20 Celsius degrees for all my cotton items.
-Dry it flat and then iron it choosing the temperature for cotton.
+Dry it flat and then iron it choosing the temperature for the cotton.
 The dishcloth will smell and look better.

 Here are some great projects to crochet for your kitchen or your bathroom: